Rock Radio Heaven (L)

 Also known as: Bobbo; birth name was Bob Shlanger

-Stations: CFRS Simcoe, Ont., CFGM Richmond Hill, Ont., CHUM Toronto
+Stations: CFRS Simcoe, Ontario, CFGM Richmond Hill, Ontario, CHUM Toronto

 Notes: Spent 10 years on the all-night show at CHUM before moving to middays in 1968 (was briefly at CFGM in mornings in 1962).
 Moved into management in 1970 as program director at CHUM-FM.
 Managed CHUM properties in Winnipeg from 1975 to 1990.
 Retired as corporate vice-president in 2003 after 45 years with the CHUM organization but continued with a new project organizing the CHUM archives.
 Taught broadcasting at Seneca College in Toronto.